golonzovsky/vacme-zurich-parser/README.md

 ![ui screenshot](ui_example.png)

 ## todo
-- [ ] build full UI mapping name -> location
 - [ ] sorting by dates/name in ui (?)
 - [ ] notifications in UI (?)
-- [ ] contact locations to get an info of which vaccine is in use there
+- [ ] contact locations to get an info of which vaccine is in use there (?)

 ## API